nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # SellSavvy User Guide

-SellSavvy is a lightweight and convenient desktop application for **managing your customers' contacts and their orders**, aiming to streamline your online drop-shipping management.
+SellSavvy is a lightweight and convenient desktop application for tech-savvy independent sellers/dropshipping business owners to **manage their customers' contacts and their orders**, aiming to streamline their online drop-shipping management.
 It offers a centralised platform to **organise customer contacts, track order deliveries and store the data**.

 SellSavvy is **optimized for users who prefer Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SellSavvy can get your drop-shipping management tasks done faster than traditional GUI apps.